 This leaves you covered in mud from head to toe.
 But of greater concern are the rocks under the mud that you land on.
 Thankfully, we left Rainbow Mountain with only a few bruises.

 Others weren’t so lucky.
 We saw numerous trekkers limping off the trail with what looked like some pretty serious injuries.
 There were a few people that ended their day in the hospital.
 Their tour groups headed directly back to Cusco to get them to the hospital.
-No ambulances are around out here.
+There are no ambulances way out here.

 The tour agencies and guides don’t care either.
 They just want to get paid.
 If a trip is canceled due to bad weather, the agencies won’t get paid.
 As a result, departures occur rain or shine.
 Agencies won’t mention the horrors of attempting this trek in the rain because they want your money.
 Simple.

 In our case, it was raining so hard in Cusco that the sewers were all overflowing and the city was even starting to flood a little.
 We thought for sure our trip was being canceled.
-But everyone was loaded up in the tourist vans for the treacherous trek.
-This is irresponsible.
+But instead they took the irresponsible approach of loading everyone up in the tourist vans for the treacherous trek.

 We questioned the guide, asking about the conditions.
 He assured us that it would be fine and hurried us into the van.
 Naively, we took his word and figured how bad could it be.
 Even if the mountain wasn’t shining bright colors, we wanted to check it out and figured it would make for a challenging hike.

 We actually found the short hike itself to only be moderately challenging.
-But the conditions made this trip very risky to pursue.
+But it was the conditions that made this trip very risky to pursue.

 Being wet from the rain, you are susceptible to hypothermia in the temperatures that hover around freezing.
 Many day trippers were only prepared with a thin poncho and a long sleeve shirt.
 That’s not going to cut it.
 They were absolutely drenched and completely freezing.
 To be soaking wet in sub-zero temperatures is not just miserable, it’s dangerous!
 Not to mention the risk of injury when inevitably falling down the steep mud slicks.